VoidDroid/matlab-basicdsp/LMS_GUI/Readme.md

 This is a GUI tool for LMS algorithms.
 Current ver. - 0.5

-Requires MATLAB 2015 and above.
-Dowload the files and store them in the same directory.
+Requires MATLAB 2015 or above.
+Download the files and store them in the same directory.
 Open `lms_var.fig` in Matlab.
 To do this, start Matlab --> New --> Graphical User Interface --> Open Existing GUI --> Browse and locate `lms_var.fig`.
 Run the file after it opens.

 # GUI Details